Price: Moderate - Expensive

 The menu selections are creative using seasonal, locally grown ingredients.

 Save room for dessert, they have an excellent selection of bread and pastries.

-Ye Olde Centerton Inn is open 6 nights a week for dinner and for Lunch Wednesdays and Fridays from 12PM to 3PM.
+Ye Olde Centerton Inn is open 6 nights a week for dinner and Wednesdays and Fridays from 12PM to 3PM for Lunch.

 Also open on Thanksgiving, Christmas Eve, New Years Eve and New Years Day.

 New Jersey Leisure Guide strives to provide analytic restaurant reviews .